dehoyostc/agent-communication-protocol/docs/why-now.md

-# Why ACP, Why Now
+# Why CARP, Why Now

 ## The gap this document addresses